mm80843/T3.5/docs/Benef/PBN__Benef_1401.md

 # __Prevention of economic shrinkage__

-## Name of the Benefit

-Digital transformation technologies can eliminate the need for lockdowns and prevent economic shrinkage during the pandemic.

 ## Description of Benefits pertaining to Beneficiaries

 * [Preservation of jobs and businesses, economic stability](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1590.md)